Here's How You Can Tell When Hummus Has Gone Bad

 Let's face it, most of us immediately pitch anything in the refrigerator if the "best if used by" date has come and gone.
 It's as if we've been brainwashed to believe that something nefarious happens to the food between the last day it is marked as good to eat and the following day when it is suddenly considered "bad."

 To be fair, there are some foods that do spoil quickly, but what about hummus?
 Hummus is a rich and creamy Middle Eastern spread made from chickpeas that you probably love to dip your pita bread and fresh veggies in, and you might even move your beloved mayo aside to make room for the deliciousness of hummus on your sandwiches.
-In fact, it is estimated that one in four households have a store-bought version of this dip in their refrigerator, as its popularity and consumption is on the rise (via Today).
+In fact, according to Today, it's estimated that one in four households have a store-bought version of this dip in their refrigerator, as its popularity and consumption is on the rise.

 And it's easy to understand why people love it.
 Hummus is filled with an alphabet of vitamins and minerals.
-It is a great source for protein and fiber, and it is easy on the pocketbook (via Health).
-It's super tasty, too.
+It is a great source for protein and fiber, and it is easy on the pocketbook.
+It's super tasty too.
 But how can you tell if hummus has gone bad and it's truly time to make the three-pointer with the container into the kitchen circular?

 When to toss your hummus